fabiolpgomes/recipes-client/README.md

 # About the project

+Project developed using MERN stack;

+We've learned how to use Mongoose to create Schemas and then interact with our MongoDB database;

+In the following exercise, we will practice how to implement this by creating awesome recipes.

-This project has been created in the third module at Ironhack São Paulo - Web Development Bootcamp.
+This project has been created on Ironhack Web Development Bootcamp / São Paulo - Brazil.

 # Features